MPoL-dev/MPoL/docs/rml_intro.rst

 and :math:`C` is a normalization factor.

-The "model" could be very full featured, extending the model to do `self-calibration <https://github.com/MPoL-dev/MPoL/issues/24>`__, or more complex datasets.

 .. seealso::

     That's RML imaging in a nutshell, but we've barely scratched the surface.
 We highly recommend checking out the following excellent resources.